IskenderWang/fg-icon/README.md

 # fg-icon

-FlightGear icon for MacOS which improves on the original I had introduced by better aligning with the app icon style guidelines.
+FlightGear icon for MacOS which improves on the original we had introduced (big up Michael Danilov for that) by better aligning with the app icon style guidelines.
 Of course, I used no design kits provided by Apple (as that would probably lead to licensing trouble) other than to get a sense of how it should look.
 Created entirely with the help of Inkscape, my CLI, and the guidelines, as listed below.

 ## Sources